 I’m a writer and technical designer for videogames.
-My ideal role on a game development team is always ‘Narrative Designer’ — someone who works to sew the thread of narrative seamlessly into gameplay.
-Games are interactive experiences, and making story truly interactive is one of the most exciting challenges in this constantly evolving artform.
+I’m particular attracted narrative design – sewing the thread of narrative seamlessly into gameplay.
+Games are interactive experiences, and making story truly interactive is one of the most exciting challenges in this industry.

 Who I Was

 I first learnt to program on DarkBlade, a MUCK/MUD text game I created, coded and ran in my teens.
 This hooked me on programming, world creation, and by extension, game development.
 I learnt scripting languages based on LISP and Forth, and over the course of several years I wrote 18,000 lines of code across 370 programs in the game, gaining 2300 players who used the game’s chat command over 800,000 times.

 At 18, I taught myself web development with PHP + MySQL, and at 20 I founded a small web development company, Ice Cool Code, where I showcased my portfolio, eventually developing a Content Management System for the MP for Cambridge, which remained active 2005 to 2010.
 I taught myself C++ using the excellent C++ How To Program by Deitel & Deitel.
 When university beckoned, my dream degree was a combination of Creative Writing with Computer Science: but they don’t offer that kind of thing in the UK.
 So I chose to study English at Cambridge, and spent my spare time coding.